-As at year-end the carrying amount of the members' personal medical savings accounts were deemed to be equal to their fair values, which is of a short-term nature.
+As at year-end the carrying amount of the members' personal medical savings accounts were deemed to be equal to their fair values, which is of a short- term nature.
 The personal medical savings accounts were invested on behalf of members, as disclosed in note 6.
 The difference between the investment and the liability is due to timing differences.

-Due to the implementation of IFRS 17, the Personal Medical Savings Account Liability - Managed by the Scheme on behalf of its Members is now included in the Liability for Incurred Claims balance in note 8 - Insurance Contract Liability.
+The Personal Medical Savings Account Liability - Managed by the Scheme on behalf of its Members is included in the Liability for Incurred Claims balance in note 8 - Insurance Contract Liability.